department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 ## What should I expect if I request a call with a senior reviewer?

-If you request an informal conference with a senior reviewer, they’ll call the phone number that you or your representative provided on the Higher-Level Review form to schedule a time to discuss your case with you.
+If you request an informal conference with a senior reviewer, they’ll call the phone number that you or your representative provided (either on the Higher-Level Review form or in the online tool) to schedule a time to discuss your case with you.
 During the call, you and/or your representative can talk about why you think the decision should be changed and identify errors.

 **Note:** The senior reviewer will try to reach you or your representative by phone, and if no one answers, they’ll leave a voicemail.
 If the senior reviewer is unable to leave a message or make contact after 2 attempts, they'll proceed with their review and issue a decision.